prodbyeternal/prodbyeternal/README.md

 ---

-## 💖 Support My Work
+## 💖 support me

-If you like what I do, consider buying me a coffee! ☕
+if you like what i do, you can tip me if you want to! :D

 [![Tip me](https://img.shields.io/badge/PayPal-blue?logo=paypal)](https://paypal.me/eternalrzr)